-The Editorial Team at AtopicDermatitis.net is highlighting people in the eczema community and their healing journeys in a series of Instagram Interviews.
-We got to know Linette (@linettero) who shares about how she recently planned her very own eczema meet-up and how music and humor help her cope.
+The AtopicDermatitis.net team is highlighting people in the eczema community and their healing journeys in a series of Instagram interviews.
+We got to know Linette (@linettero), who shares about how she recently planned her very own eczema meet-up and how music and humor help her cope.

 Linette's eczema and TSW story

 I have had eczema since I was a child of 3 years.
 I came to the realization just this past year that the symptoms/bad flares I have been experiencing my entire life are more than likely varying degrees of topical steroid withdrawal (TSW) rather than “bad eczema flares.”
 The very first time I experienced red skin syndrome (RSS) and TSW was when I was a child.
 I cannot fully remember each flare, but I do recall the constant itchiness, torture, isolation, and looking down at my own body, in awe and fear of the oozing raw skin before my eyes, the piles of flakes accumulating on the floor.